alexzhangs/aws-cfn-vpn/README.md

 There are 2 classic deployment methods:

-1. Deploy a single stack with every inside, including shadowsocks-manager, Shadosocks node and XL2TPD.
+1. Deploy a single stack with everything inside, including shadowsocks-manager, Shadosocks node and XL2TPD.
 There's a sample config file `sample-ssm-and-ssn-0.conf` for this.